 10.3.
 Requirement Class "JSON"

 JSON is a text syntax that facilitates structured data interchange between programming languages.
-It commonly used for Web-based software-to-software interchanges.
+JSON is commonly used for Web-based software-to-software interchanges.
 Most Web developers are comfortable with using a JSON-based format, so supporting JSON is recommended for machine-to-machine interactions.